AaltoSciComp/python-for-scicomp/installation.rst

    <https://youtu.be/OEX1ss_HCHc>`__ - if you can do this, you are
    ready to go for day one.

-After activating the conda environment, you should be able to check the Python version from the command line.
-Any version of python3 should work:

 You should be able to start JupyterLab.
 You can do this from the `Anaconda Navigator <https://docs.anaconda.com/anaconda/navigator/>`__ (recommended if you have it), or from the command line like this: